 Sarah has worked in a number of management roles within the University and has an MBA from Henley Management College.

-Dr. Harriet Dunbar Morris – Dean of Learning and Teaching; Reader in Higher Education
+Professor Harriet Dunbar Morris – Dean of Learning and Teaching; Professor of Student Experience

 Harriet is responsible for ensuring the voices of our students are heard, and that student engagement always sits at the heart of what we do.
 Her operational and strategic leadership skills shape how we enhance and evaluate our student experience.
-She is also the line manager of the Directors of the Department for Curriculum and Quality Enhancement and Careers and Employability.
+She also line manages the Director of Student Employment and Employability, who in turn oversees the Department of Student and Graduate Success.

-As a Principal Fellow of the Higher Education Academy (PFHEA), National Teaching Fellow (NTF), and Reader in Higher Education, Harriet's research expertise is in Student Experience; Learning and Teaching; and Widening Participation.
+As a Principal Fellow of the Higher Education Academy (PFHEA), National Teaching Fellow (NTF), and Professor of Student Experience, Harriet's research expertise is in Student Experience; Learning and Teaching; and Widening Participation.

 In her career so far, Harriet has worked in a variety of roles for a number of leading institutions – including the universities of Oxford and Bath – and was part of the senior team at the University of Bradford.